kperdek8/pong-multiplayer/README.md

 * Multithreading
 * Multiplayer with basic networking
-* Rendering using QT (with future plans to replace it with OpenGL via GLFW)
+* Rendering using SDL (with future plans to replace it with OpenGL/Vulkan context)
 * Audio processing for sound effects
 * AI opponent